hashicorp/nomad/website/source/api/json-jobs.html.md

 - `Constraints` - This is a list of `Constraint` objects.
 See the constraint reference for more details.

+- `Affinities` - This is a list of `Affinity` objects.
+See the affinity reference for more details.

 - `Count` - Specifies the number of the task groups that should be running.
 Must be non-negative, defaults to one.